It was bound to happen at one point or another.

 4 of your favorite foods: 1.
 My husband's Japanese Curry with pork.
 2. My grandmothers angel food cake.
 3. My Father in laws Sea Bass.
 4. In-n-Out Burgers.

-he SF Bay Area.
+4 places you'd rather be: 1.
+The SF Bay Area.
 2. Italy.
 3. England.
 4. Right here, at RISD (ahhhhhh).

 4 albums you can't live without: This one is too hard, so I'm going to instead answer, 4 songs I can't live without: 1.
 Joshua Radin, Closer.
 2. The Shins, New Slang.
 3. Patrick Park, Something Pretty.
 4. Iron & Wine, Trapeze Swinger.